soxoj/maigret/docs/source/tags.rst

 Usage
 -----
-``--tags en,jp`` -- search on US and Japanese sites (actually marked as such in the Maigret database)
+``--tags us,jp`` -- search on US and Japanese sites (actually marked as such in the Maigret database)

 ``--tags coding`` -- search on sites related to software development.